 Je vous en prie – I beg of you: can be used to ask someone's opinion, or to acknowledge when someone wishes to speak.
 It is also a way of saying you're welcome.

-Les honoraires has nothing to do with dignified people; it concerns collecting fees!
+Les honoraires - the fees or prices; it concerns collecting fees!

 Les matières premieres indicates the first materials – literal translation, but actually means raw materials.